EBZebra/docs/edge/source/guide/tutorial/imager.md

 This method will be called when the user clicks on the Capture button or uses the device's hardware trigger button.
 The `capture()` method will trigger the API to save the current image and use that data to execute the previously set callback function.

 ###STEP 6: Hide the capture screen
+After displaying the image capture area, there may be situations in which the user decides not to take a picture.
+In such cases, the `fnImgCaptureDisable()` method is used to cancel the image capture and un-map the hardware trigger button.

 * **Add the method `fnImgCaptureDisable()`** at the end of the script section: